Did Christians Write Old Testament Pseudepigraph That Appear to be Jewish?

 The fundamental difficulty is, if we, as we must, exclude content as a criterion, how can we prove that an ancient work is a Christian composition?
 Even if the work was transmitted with a title that attributes it to a known Christian author, even as part of a larger corpus by that author, one can always dispute the genuineness of the attribution, if for no other reason than the work shows no interest in Christian matters.
 If the content is not explicitly Christian, we can only be certain that the work is by a Christian author if it is attributed to a named and well-known writer and the attribution is secure on other grounds, such as it being an integral part of a corpus (for example, one of a series of sermons on a biblical book), it conforming closely to the style of the other works of that writer, or it being mentioned or even quoted by contemporaries or near contemporaries as being by that author.
 I have found no works whose authorship is this secure which lack Christian signature features entirely, although, as we shall see, one sermon by Augustine of Hippo comes extremely close.

 Another approach would be to find long works by Christian authors (whether anonymous or attributed to specific writers) which contain Christian signature features, but which also include episodic stretches of narrative which lack such features.
 Evidence of this sort would establish that Christian authors sometimes told whole Old Testament stories without making reference to Christian matters, although it would not prove that they wrote complete works without doing so.
 A study of these episodes would also shed light on how Christian authors interpreted and reformulated Old Testament stories and might give us a better understanding of the range of exegetical possibilities we can expect to find in Old Testament apocrypha and pseudepigrapha by Christians.
-I analyze extended passages from three works of this kind below.
+I analyse extended passages from three works of this kind below.

 A third approach would be to find anonymous (or pseudonymous) works on Old Testament subjects which lack Christian signature features but which can be argued to be of Christian origin on other grounds.
 I shall consider one case of this type.